qaiswardag/go_backend_api/README.md

 #### Secure Authentication

-Implements a robust authentication system using JSON Web Tokens (JWT) to verify the identity of voters and prevent unauthorized access.
+Robust authentication system using JSON Web Tokens (JWT) to verify the identity of voters and prevent unauthorized access.

 #### User-friendly Interface

-Provides a user-friendly interface for voter registration, login, and casting votes, ensuring accessibility and ease of use for all participants.
+Provides a user-friendly interface for voter registration, login, and casting votes.

 #### Transparent Voting Process